scaleconf/scaleconf.org/content/sponsor_options.md

     Area at the back of the hall (3m x 3m)
     Three extra conference tickets

+##### Adopt a Student

+We have some broke students that need help getting to the conference.
+Help them out and we're sure they'll never forget.

+    Cost: R1,000

 ##### Not found

 If you'd like to sponsor, but none of these options suit you, get in touch